WebSchool/yii2-ckeditor/README.md

-CKEditor Расширение для Yii 2
+CKEditor Extension for Yii 2
 ===========================

 CKEditor — a free WYSIWYG editor that can be used on web pages.